A CIA Officer Visits Moscow, Returns With Mysterious, Crippling Headaches

 But he never suffered any harm until December 2017, when he was sound asleep at a Marriott Hotel in Moscow near the U.S. Embassy.

-"I was awoken in the middle of the night," recalled Plolymeropoulos, age 51.
+"I was awoken in the middle of the night," recalled Polymeropoulos, 51.
 "I just had incredible vertigo, dizziness.
 I wanted to throw up.
 The room was spinning.
 I couldn't even stand up without falling down.
 I had tinnitus ringing in my ears."

 He suspected a bad case of food poisoning and carried on with his 10-day trip.
 The visit included meetings with senior Russian intelligence officials, a common practice despite the long history of tense relations between the two countries and their spy agencies.